KelloHitt/react-workshop-starter-2025-Venus/README.md

 You now have the basics of a contacts app - both frontend and backend - up and running!
 In our next workshop, we'll look at adding a database, and deploying our app.

 There are _so many ways_ you could extend this app if you so choose - we encourage you to experiment and make it your own!

+### Zoom recording link (Sun 11 May 2025)
+Please click [here](https://auckland.zoom.us/rec/share/7lYcQVCXsKqy1S18VhtQVsOQ9mf1PIv0UB5SV4rwiUwDsGZq2Qrc70w1XJJlgHsJ.jIlV-9q4OefIEysI) for the Zoom recording link.

+Unfortunately the recording was started a bit later in the workshop, and there may be a missing section after the break.

+If you're following along from home, please refer to the gists or branches for each step (above) as you watch.